amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 before
 {{< /output >}}

-So the modification made in the child is **not** visible here in the originating parent process.
+So the modification made in the child process is **not** visible back in the originating parent process.
 This is because it **never** was the exact same variable, it just happened to have the same name.
 Recall from our earlier discussion (re.
 Windows CMD sessions) that when a child process is spawned it takes a point-in-time **copy** of the variables.
 We have just observed the same behavior in a different operating system.

 To be clear, the "copied state" behavior that exists for variables between parent and child processes is observable at **any** depth in the tree and it transpires that this **pattern** is not merely confined to variables.
-This allows you to do some pretty amazing things as you will find out in the next chapter.
+This allows you to do some pretty amazing things, as you will discover in the next chapter.

 ## Success